 Things weren’t looking good for his immortal soul.

->

-> So King Louis denounced his main mistress Marie Anne, begged repentance for ever having been associated with her and had her sent packing (you know, I’m starting to think this guy might be an asshat)
+So King Louis denounced his main mistress Marie Anne and begged repentance for ever having been associated with her.
+Then he had her sent packing (you know, I’m starting to think this guy might be an ass hat)

->

-> Marie Anne and Dianne fled the battlefield.
+Marie Anne and Dianne fled the battlefield.

 On the road home, their carriage was met by an angry mob.